Today’s featured essential oil helps with respiratory issues like coughing and excess mucus.

 This is a soft, relaxing blend that’s perfect to add to your diffuser during a quiet evening at home with friends or family.

-4 drops Cedarwood (Cedrus virginiana) essential oil
+4 drops Cedarwood (Juniperus virginiana) essential oil

 3 drops Sweet Orange (Citrus sinensis) essential oil